tom-hewitt/eremius/README.md

 SUB R5, R2, #discount
 ```

-## Testing
-There are some snapshot tests to check for regressions.
-These can be run using the `cargo test` command.

-## Assembler
+## Assembler Overview
 The Assembler is broken down into multiple stages and uses multiple intermediate representations.
 I've found this makes the code more modular and easier to reason about.
 These are mostly zero-cost abstractions as they make heavy use of Rust Iterators.
-There is only one point where we have to take into account the entire program, which the symbol resolution step.
-This is the only intermediate
+There is only one point where we have to take into account the entire program, which is the symbol resolution step.
+This is the only intermediate step where we make a complete pass of the program - it can still be considered a two-pass process, like most assemblers.

 ### Step 1 - Lexer
 Converts a string to tokens.